luigimassagallerano/JavaThreadContention/README.md

 You can compile the source code and then run the test with:

 1. ant clean compile (or, if your prefer with: javac -d bin src/com/mydevelopedworld/contention/*
-2. java -classpath bin com.mydevelopedworld.contention.TestContention
+2. java -classpath bin com.mydevelopedworld.contention.TestContention N Modality N